 - Q: What kind of animals will we see at Wild Hearts African Farm & Petting Zoo?

-A: We are home to over 40 animals and 25 species, ranging from domesticated Nigerian Dwarf Goats, mini pigs, and ducks, to native wildlife such as owls, hawks and an eagle, to small exotics like African tortoises, Patagonian cavies, hedgehogs and iguanas.
+A: We are home to over 50 animals and 25 species, ranging from domesticated Nigerian Dwarf Goats, mini pigs, and ducks, to native wildlife such as owls, hawks and an eagle, to small exotics like African tortoises and porcupines, to Patagonian cavies, hedgehogs and geckos.

 - Q: Do you have dangerous animals like lions, tigers, bears or venomous snakes?